 Proactive project planning – Every project manager seeks the perfect balance of efficient reactive responses and a clear proactive approach to developments and pipeline projects.

-There are a number of reasons why a project manager is integral to the smooth and effective schedule of any project.
+There are several reasons why a project manager is integral to the smooth and effective schedule of any project.
 Understanding what it takes to invest in your business, from the recruitment of your team to the decision to grow, is essential.

-We explore 7 tips for project managers of all levels to gain perspective on how to effectively multitask.
+We explore seven tips for project managers of all levels to gain perspective on how to effectively multitask.

 Give yourself space